-Known for its striking beauty, the crimson rosella is a variety of parrot that has been a popular pet species for many years.
-While its medium size and eye-catching colors make this species appealing to bird lovers of all types, it may not be the best choice as a pet for those who are new to keeping birds; this is a not a parrot that is easily trained or handled.
+Known for its striking beauty, the crimson (Pennant's) rosella is a popular medium-sized pet parrot.
+Its eye-catching colors make this species appealing to bird lovers of all types, but it may not be the best choice for inexperienced bird owners.
+This bird is not easy to train or handle.

 Origin and History

 The crimson rosella is a medium-sized parrot that is native to eastern and southeastern Australia.
 It lives in open forests and woodlands, as well as gardens and parklands.
 The species was scientifically named Psitticus pennanti by John Latham in 1781 after British naturalist Thomas Pennant.
 Pennant never left Europe, but he devoted his life to illustrating and describing European animals, mostly in Britain.

 In 1825, the bird was reclassified to the Platycercus genus.
 Platycerus means "broad-tailed" or "flat-tailed," reflecting a feature common to rosellas and other broad-tailed parrots.
 Early European settlers first encountered the eastern rosella at Rose Hill, New South Wales, so it was first called the Rosehill parakeet, which became "Rosehiller," and eventually "rosella."

 Owners of crimson rosellas have noted that these birds need socialization and handling every day to remain tame and friendly with their human family members.

 Some crimson rosellas may go through a nippy bluffing phase during adolescence, which owners must find a way to work through.